majidam20/OPC-UA_Met4FoF-SmartUpUnit/agentMET4FOF-master/README.md

 ## References

-For details about the agents, please refer to the [upstream repository _agentMET4FOF_](https://github.com/bangxiangyong/agentMET4FOF)
+To find more details about the agents, please refer to the [upstream repository _agentMET4FOF_](https://github.com/bangxiangyong/agentMET4FOF)

 ## Developing

-For development and testing, you should as well install the development dependencies provided in the dev-requirements.txt for Python 3.8 as well.
+To develop and test issues, you should install the development dependencies provided in the dev-requirements.txt for Python 3.8 as well.

 ```python